ExGRPO: Learning to Reason from Experience: Preliminaries

 In summary, we highlight two guidelines: \textit{Medium-difficulty \textbf{questions} provide the most valuable optimization signals}, and \textit{entropy minimization is an effective heuristic for \textbf{trajectory} selection}.

-\paragraph{Low-entropy trajectories mitigate misguided learning.} Prior work has shown that the singular pursuit of minimal entropy in RLVR can lead to entropy collapse~\citep{cui2025entropy}, thus motivating the need for a nuanced exploration–exploitation trade-off in the context of experience management.
-While high-entropy policies encourage exploration, they can yield low-quality trajectories, many successes are merely lucky hits from incorrect reasoning chains~\citep{wen2025reinforcement}.
+\paragraph{Low-entropy trajectories mitigate misguided learning.} {Entropy magnitude \citep{seedgrpo} is a key signal in RLVR training.
+Prior work shows that aggressively minimizing entropy can cause collapse~\citep{cui2025entropy}, motivating a more balanced exploration–exploitation strategy in experience management.} While high-entropy policies encourage exploration, they can yield low-quality trajectories, many successes are merely lucky hits from incorrect reasoning chains.

 Repeatedly sampling such misguided experiences from the replay buffer contaminates training, leading to systematic reasoning errors, we refer to a \textit{snowball effect}.
 For instance, as illustrated in \cref{sec:snowball}, we observe models using invalid code blocks for math problems, traced to high-entropy trajectories in the buffer.
 Thus, entropy minimization should be a guiding principle for experience selection, especially early in training when stability matters most.
 However, balancing entropy reduction with exploration remains a non-trivial challenge, which we will detail in the methodology.